Measure candidate ability and aptitude at work

 Candidates use number-based reference material to answer multiple choice questions involving basic arithmetic, averages, percentages and ratios.

-Numerical ability tests are timed and candidates are able to use a calculator throughout.
+Numerical reasoning tests are timed and candidates are able to use a calculator throughout.

 Verbal reasoning ability tests assess an individual’s ability to understand, analyse and interpret written information.